squinkylabs/SqHarmony/docs/harmonyII.md

 As an output, Harmony II will output whatever it is set to.

-As an input, KSI is a little more complex.
-Harmony II will examine what is on the KSI input.
+As an input, PES is a little more complex.
+Harmony II will examine what is on the PES input.
 It it maps to a scale that Harmony II knows about, Harmony will follow this input.
 If the input is for a scale that Harmony II does not support, the a small red LED will illuminate next to the KSI input to show an error.

-Some modules may output PES with only the notes of the scale, but no indication of what the root note is.
-For example, most quantizers to not know or care about root notes, so they cannot output anything meaningful for that.
-When Harmony II sees no root note, it will pick the first scale that matches.
-This means that if a quantizer is set for the notes C, D, E, F, G, A, B they Harmony will see that as a CMajor.
-Of course A minor is one of many other valid interpretations.

-Often this is what you want.
-Some time it is not.
+More information on PES may be found [here](./pes.md)

 ## Block diagram